Story by Lee Su Min

 During lunch, Jack and I talk about many things.
-One time he even went so far as to tell me, “When I stand in front of the washing machine and I turn it on, it works, when I stand in front of the microwave oven, it works; but when I stand in front of my wife sometimes it works and sometimes it doesn’t, I don’t know why.”
-Jack was often exasperated with his wife.
+One time he even go so far as to tell me, “When I stand in front of the washing machine and I turn it on, it works, when I stand in front of the microwave oven, it works; but when I stand in front of my wife sometimes it works and sometimes it doesn’t, I don’t know why.”
+Jack is often exasperated with his wife.

-“You work eight hours a day, forty-four hours a week.
+“You work eight hours a day, forty-four hours a week.”

-We begin at 8:30 a.m. and we end at 5:00 p.m., lunch is from 12:30 p.m. and we start again at 1:30 p.m.
+“We begin at 8:30 a.m. and we end at 5:00 p.m., lunch is from 12:30 p.m. and we start again at 1:30 p.m.
 You may be required to work at night because of the nature of the job.
 However, you will be given double your hourly rate when you report to work at night.”

 “but you shouldn’t be wearing slippers, high-heeled sandals are alright.”

+“How long am I supposed to take for each assignment?”
+I ask.
 “It could be weeks, or even months, so long as you procure the evidence.”

 “No, you sit in the office and wait for the instruction.”

 “What kind of instruction?”
-I asked.
+I ask again.

 I am a night person.
 In the mornings I have to drop by the coffee house at the ground floor for a cup of coffee before I start the day.